Zimmi48/ceps/text/refactor_refman.md

      are so long it's easy to lose context or wander into unrelated material.

-# Working Outline
+# New structure

+## General idea

+Topics are gathered in a single place where they are explained in depth, starting with a high level view, with lots of examples, then a more exhaustive presentation aimed at the experts, to finish with theoretical and implementation considerations that hint at how to improve the actual code, what are the limitations, and how to contribute.

+## Table of contents

-*The outline is subject to revision as the project proceeds.*
+*This outline is subject to revision as the project proceeds.*

 * Introduction / How to read this manual